mutisyag/ozone/doc/workflow.md

 Once submitted, data cannot be edited anymore by reporters, they can just view it.
 However, a new version may be created, optionally copying data from the current one.
+Reporters can also upload supporting documents to a submitted version.

 #### Secretariat

-The Secretariat can set the next state of the version to _Processing_.
+The Secretariat can set flags and can change the next state of the submitted version to _Processing_.

 TODO EDW: link to the section where business rules and validation are described.

-TODO Gerald: Anything else that the secretariat can do while a submission is Submitted?

 ## 3. RECALLED

-This state signifies that the reporter considers this version incorrect or incomplete.
-The version is basically "frozen" and moved aside. (it does not return to to _Data Entry_ state and data is not physically erased - all information needed to re-instate the version at a later date is kept, including its original state).
+This state signifies that the reporter considers the version incorrect or incomplete.
+The version is basically "frozen" and moved aside. (it does not return to to _Data Entry_ state and data is not physically erased - all information needed to re-instate the version at a later date is kept, including the previous workflow state).

-As explained above, data in a recalled version can be copied (and then modified) to create a new version.
+As explained above, data in a recalled version can be copied into a new version (and then modified).

-When a version is _Recalled_, the Secretariat should be notified.
-If there is a _Data Entry_ version (created by the Secretariat) based on the Party version that is now _Recalled_, OS should be notified that they are modifying possibly obsolete data.
+When a version becomes _Recalled_, the Secretariat is notified.
+If there is a _Data Entry_ version (created by the Secretariat) based on the Party version that is being recalled, OS is notified that they might be modifying obsolete data.

-_Recalling_ a version also means that the "current" version has to change.
+_Recalling_ a version also means that the "current" version changes.
 If there are any versions flagged as _Superseded_, the most recent one will be un-flagged and will become the current version.
 If there are no _Superseded_ versions to make current, there will be no current version.

 ### Entry and exit

-Submissions which are _Submitted_, _Processing_ or _Finalized_ can enter the _Recalled_ state, as long as they are not considered _superseded_, in which case the transition would be pointless.
+Submissions which are _Submitted_, _Processing_ or _Finalized_ can enter the _Recalled_ state, as long as they are not _superseded_.
+In other words, only the _current_ version can be recalled, while older revisions cannot be recalled if newer revisions in any state other than _Recalled_ are present in the system.

-From the _Recalled_ state, the state of the version can change to:

-- the state it had prior to being _Recalled_ (one of _Submitted_, _Processing_ or _Finalized_): A recalled version can be _re-instated_ by the reporter, thus changing its state back to what it was before.
-In this case, any other version becomes _superseded_ and the re-instated one becomes "current".
+A recalled version can be _re-instated_ by the reporter, thus changing its state back to what it was before (one of _Submitted_, _Processing_ or _Finalized_).
+In this case, the previously _current_ version becomes _superseded_ and the re-instated one becomes _current_.
+In case there is a version in _Data Entry_, it is still possible to reinstate the recalled version, but users will see a warning before.

 ### Actions by role